 Perhaps You Have This Tendency In Your Life

 Here are some indications of a fear of success mentality:

-- Studying and trying to implement self-improvement techniques and/or personal development tools, but your life does not improve or may even get worse.
+- By studying and trying to implement self-improvement techniques and personal development tools, your life does not improve or may even worsen.

 - You settle for less than you feel you deserve or are capable of achieving.

 - You start new projects full of enthusiasm and optimism but wane in your efforts or stop short before you have completed them.